gather-ai/gather-ai.github.io/_posts/2022-09-15-domain-generalization-part-1.md

 * The batch size is 512 and the number of epochs is 80 {: style="text-align: justify;"}

 Evaluation of DG algorithms often follows the _leave-one-domain-out_ rule.
 It leaves one dataset as the target domain while treating the others as the training part, i.e., source domains.
-Based on this evaluation strategy, the baseline model’s performance is shown in the table below.
+Based on this evaluation strategy, the baseline model's performance is shown in the table below.
 {: style="text-align: justify;"}

 <figure class="align-center">